shmuhammadd/semrel-pipeline/README.md

     -   For Potato, after the annotation, run the following script on the server to export the formatted annotations: [`export_potato_annotations.py`](https://github.com/shmuhammadd/semrel-pipeline/blob/main/export_potato_annotations.py)

-5.  **Calculate the Semantic Relatedness Pairs and Score, and the SHR score**
+5.  **Generate the Semantic Relatedness Pairs and Score, and the SHR score**
     -   Run the following bash script: [`process_annotations.sh`](https://github.com/shmuhammadd/semrel-pipeline/blob/main/process_annotations.sh)
     -   After running the above bash, it will generate multiple files below:
         1. Mapping between Pair and ID: `id_to_item.csv`